 KYC, or Know Your Customer, enables the identification and verification of customers.
 Identity information, e.g., personally identifiable information, is collected and checked to meet regulatory requirements and mitigate financial crime risks.
 KYC offers various opportunities to reduce effort duplication and enhance the customer journey.

 To enhance the customer experience the use of Video-KYC and digital document verification for the authentication of the customer during the onboarding process might be a good option.
-Products such as IDnow (https://www.idnow.io/), Seon (https://seon.io/), or many more can help speed up the onboarding as well as the development time.
+Products such as IDnow (https://www.idnow.io/), Seon (https://seon.io/), or many more can help speed up the onboarding as well as the financial app development time.

 Under the ‘due diligence’ requirements, AML screening is a vital part in which identity is screened against updated criminals lists, sanction lists, Politically Exposed Persons (PEPs) records, and global watchlists.
 Identity inspections verify the customer in the onboarding process and check the risks of increasing financial crimes.

 78% of organizations in the US have experienced a cyber attack in the past year.